 Irene Lyon’s YouTube channel — tons of free videos that break down many many aspect of trauma and its healing into easy-to-consume chunks: www.youtube.com/c/IreneLyon

 Irene Lyon’s Online Programs – The starter course is The 21 Day Nervous System Tune Up.
-It is a self-study program, with group and faculty support available in a private Facebook group, and it is available all the time.
+It is a self-study program, with group and faculty support available within the private website, and it is available all the time.

-SmartBody SmartMind is a much more in-depth 12-week group program that also has the online group and faculty support, in addition to live training calls with Irene and live Q&A calls with Irene and myself.
-This program currently runs once a year with limited enrollment, the next round will start in Spring, 2020.
+SmartBody SmartMind is a much more in-depth 12-week group program that also has the online group and faculty support, in addition to live training calls with Irene and live Q&A calls with myself and other members of our team.
+This program currently runs twice a year.

 Somatic Experiencing Practitioner Directory – sepractitioner.membergrove.com